informalsystems/tendermint-rs/docs/spec/lightclient/detection.md

 then the  detector eventually outputs evidence for height *h*.

-**TODO:** We can weaken the above to "the (not-necessarily) primary is on branch A and a correct secondary is on branch B".
+**TODO:** We can weaken the above to "the (not-necessarily correct) primary provided branch A, and a correct secondary is on branch B".
 I prefer the above as it is slightly less operational.

 #### **[LCD-REQ-REP]**